Binoka: Robert Louis Stevenson's account of Binoka

 Binoka was the last truly independent and influential king of parts of the Gilbert Islands, at a time when the Gilberts were being increasingly influenced by white settlers and traders.
 Binoka resided on Abemama, and, unlike the rulers of neighbouring islands, did not allow outsiders to establish a permanent presence there.
 Binoka controlled access to the atolls under his control and jealously guarded his revenue and his prerogatives as monarch.
 He briefly accepted the presence on Abemama of Tuppoti, a Christian missionary, then deported him for attempting to set up a copra trading business.

 In 1888, he granted Robert Louis Stevenson, Fanny Vandegrift Stevenson and Lloyd Osbourne the right to live temporarily on Abemama, on the condition that they did not give or sell money, liquor or tobacco to his subjects.
 They returned to Abemama in July 1890 during their cruise on the trading steamer the Janet Nicoll.

 Binoka was immortalised by Robert Louis Stevenson's description of him in his book In the South Seas.
 Stevenson spent two months on Abemama in 1889.
 Stevenson described Binoka as the "one great personage in the Gilberts … and the last tyrant".
 Stevenson described the ambitions of Binoka as an embryonic "empire of the archipelago" and established his importance in the Gilbert Islands as "Binoka figures in the patriotic war-songs of the Gilberts like Napoleon in those of our grandfathers."

 Stevenson describes Binoka, in years before his visit, as attempting to extend his rule over a number of islands and atolls; he compelled Maiana to pay tribute, and seized Nonouti, before being driven out by a British warship and being forbidden to expand his kingdom further.
 Stevenson does not date these events.
 At this time Royal Navy ships served on the Australia Station, and operated in the South Pacific.

 Binoka—the merchant king

 Binoka owned trade ships which would travel to Australia and New Zealand.
 His commercial ventures, however, ended in failure with the loss of his ship the Coronet.

+THERE is one great personage in the Gilberts: Tembinok' of Apemama: solely conspicuous, the hero of song, the butt of gossip.
+Through the rest of the group the kings are slain or fallen in tutelage: Tembinok' alone remains, the last tyrant, the last erect vestige of a dead society.
+The white man is everywhere else, building his houses, drinking his gin, getting in and out of trouble with the weak native governments.
+[He] figures in the patriotic war-songs of the Gilberts like Napoleon in those of our grandfathers.